aws-samples/ebs-benchmarking-results-for-improved-performance-on-ebs-optimized-amd-instances/README.md

 ```

-This shows the performance improvement in the The sixth generation of Amazon EC2 instances powered by AMD processors
+This shows the performance improvement in the The sixth generation of Amazon EC2 instances powered by AMD processors.
+All new instances in the C6a , R6a and M6a instances starting will utilize this performance increase at no additional cost.
+For existing instances, you can simply stop and start your instances to enable this performance increase.

-Please refer the read.txt file for the same results for random read operations.
+Please refer the read.txt file for the same results for random read operations on these instance types.